 Many of the problems of dentures stem from the fact that they’re not like your natural teeth.
 Instead of being anchored in the jawbone, they rest on top of your gums, which were never meant to bear the forces associated with chewing.

 Because your dentures aren’t fully anchored in the jawbone, it takes time to learn how to use them to perform the normal functions your teeth used to.
 Talking and eating can be a challenge.
-This is both because of the lack of anchoring and the bulk of dentures.
+This is both because of the lack of anchoring and the bulk of them.
 Dentures have to be bulky to try to increase the surface area for suction–that’s what holds traditional dentures in place.

 Because dentures are putting forces on the gums that the gums were not meant to take, they can cause serious irritation, even if the dentures are properly fitted.
 Once your teeth are removed, the jawbone that supported them will begin to be removed by the body.
 As this happens, your dentures will need to be refitted.
 This may be necessary several times during the first year, and less frequently after that.
 Eventually the jawbone will be so resorbed that you can’t wear dentures anymore.
 Poorly fitted denture can actually speed bone loss.